UPPMAX/UPPMAX-documentation/docs/cluster_guides/thinlinc.md

 ## Connecting
 ### Login node connection
 Just as you can log in via ssh to a login node to get a text session, you can connect with ThinLinc to get a graphical desktop session on a login node.
-These are subject to the same limitations normal login sessions are (memory and run time limits, don't do anything that might distrub other users).
+These are subject to the same limitations normal login sessions are (memory and run time limits, don't do anything that might disturb other users).

 In addition to the normal limitations, login node connections may have short (10-15) minute idle timeouts meaning your session may disappear if you leave it.